 How is the EPA attacking the safeguards?

-The EPA has proposed weakening requirements for finding and repairing methane leaks at oil and gas facilities, even though the EPA found the current standards are more cost-effective than the agency expected.
+The EPA has proposed weakening requirements for finding and repairing methane leaks [PDF] at oil and gas facilities, even though the EPA found the current standards are more cost-effective than the agency expected.

 Another proposal the EPA is pursuing could eliminate direct regulation of methane altogether from the oil and gas sector.